yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-05-web-development-essentials/css-best-practices/README.md

 ## Introduction

-CSS is powerful and flexible language to help you **style an HTML** document.
+Cascading Style Sheets (CSS) is powerful and flexible language to help you **style an HTML** document.
 Even though you use CSS on a daily basis, there are **conventions and best practices** to help you write more **efficient and maintainable styles**.

 [Learning Materials About This Topic](https://www.notion.so/mkit/CSS-Best-Practices-d65051b2bc3f407cabfbc6384fa6c8d3)